Top of the page

 Addison's disease usually develops when part of the adrenal glands are destroyed by the body's defences, called the immune system, or by diseases such as tuberculosis or cancer.
 Some types of surgery and radiation treatments, bleeding caused by blood-thinning medicine, and injury to the gland from a blow to the back, from a motor vehicle crash, or from pregnancy or delivery also can cause the disease.

 You will probably need to take medicine for the rest of your life to treat your condition and help prevent an adrenal crisis.
-A crisis is a steep drop in blood pressure and blood sugar levels caused by a stressful event, such as an infection, an injury, surgery, or dehydration.
+A crisis is a steep drop in blood pressure and blood sugar levels caused by extreme physical stress, such as an infection, an injury, surgery, or dehydration.

 Over time, if you do not get treatment, too little adrenal hormone can cause other symptoms, such as too much skin pigment.
-This can cause you to look tan.
 You also may lose weight and be extremely tired.

 Follow-up care is a key part of your treatment and safety.
 Be sure to make and go to all appointments, and call your doctor or nurse call line if you are having problems.
 It's also a good idea to know your test results and keep a list of the medicines you take.